Breddie13/hello-world/README.md

 Random repository

-This bot is knoows all and will learn all!
+This bot knows all and will learn all!